brefphp/benchmarks/README.md

 Notes:

-- Symfony's cold start is high at the moment because we do not pre-generate the cache before deploying (it is generated on the first hit).
-This is an optimization that is planned.
+- Symfony's cold start is high in these results because we do not pre-generate the cache before deploying (it is generated on the first hit).
+This is bad and not representative of real performances.
+This is the result of my laziness, hopefully I can find the time to run a real Symfony cold start benchmark in the near future.

 ## Reproducing